Skip to content

-ZX Spectrum ULA
+ZX SPECTRUM ULA

 The ULA, or Uncommitted Logic Array, chip was a key component of the ZX Spectrum.
 It was responsible for controlling the video display, keyboard input, and other low-level functions of the computer.